ekamperi/ekamperi.github.io/_posts/2019-08-14-energy-considerations-dnn.md

 So, why will inference surpass the cost of training?
 Because you may train a network hundreds or thousands of times, but once you deploy it, it will be operating constantly multiplied by the number of your clients.
 For example, imagine a company that builds self-driving cars and after many iterations concludes on a DNN model that can safely navigate a car.
 This model is subsequently deployed to *all* cars and the network is continually fed with tons of real-time data (from cameras, radars, sensors, etc) that must process.
 Some estimates put the energy consumption of a self-driving car's "neural brain" in the range 500 - 5000 watts!

-Also real-time applications may involve multiple inferences per instance.
-For example, a spoken question may as well go through an automatic speech recognition, speech to text, natural language processing, a recommender system, text to speech and then speech synthesis.
+Also, real-time applications may involve multiple inferences per instance.
+For example, a spoken question to an intelligent assistant like [Siri](https://en.wikipedia.org/wiki/Siri) may go through an automatic speech recognition, speech to text, natural language processing, a recommender system, text to speech and then speech synthesis.
 Each of these steps is a distinct inference operation on its own.
 These operations may be served over the cloud (when latency is not that much of an issue) or at client-side (when latency is an issue).

-Things that might become important in the future in the environmental context:
+Things that might become important in the future for reducing the negative impact of AI deployment in the environment:
 * Development of **hardware** that requires less energy and runs more efficiently on the AI training/inference workloads (e.g. dedicated chips for processing real-time data in self-driving cars).
 * Development of **efficient training algorithms** (faster convergence, better generalization, requiring less math operations).
 * Techniques to perform **fast hyperparameter optimization** (e.g. Bayesian search vs. grid/random search)